rdindir/chem-na/README.md

 A bug report has been filed with groff (https://savannah.gnu.org/bugs/index.php?62909).
-Meanwhile if someone is using chem, can use this script, until the groff chem package is fixed and awailable on their OS.
+Meanwhile if someone is using chem, can use this script, until the groff chem package is fixed and is available on their OS.

 # Examples